I recently received the following email from a reader who wanted to learn how to start an online store:

 I spoke with an eCommerce friend and coach last week who told me of a 70-something couple he works with who had recently launched a beautiful store.
 And I’ve personally received numerous emails from folks 60+ who are pursuing eCommerce from a position of strength and competency.

 The bottom line?
-Make sure you’re starting a business in the right position – and with the right expectations – and you’ll be much more likely to succeed.
+Make sure you’re starting an online business in the right position – and with the right expectations – and you’ll be much more likely to succeed.